Publication Details

 Category Text Publication

-Title (Primary) Multi-behavioral phenotyping in zebrafish identifies a novel disruptor of non-associative learning with environmental and human relevance
+Title (Primary) Multi-behavioral phenotyping in early-life-stage zebrafish for identifying disruptors of non-associative learning

 Author Leuthold, D.; Herold, N.K.; Nerlich, J.; Bartmann, K.; Scharkin, I.; Hallermann, S.J.; Schweiger, N.; Fritsche, E.; Tal, T. ORCID logo